MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 It preys on students' anxieties about potentially not receiving future offers, effectively coercing them into accepting the current offer to avoid the risk of unemployment.

-This coercion arguably also benefits the co-op department by increasing the number of student job matches and reducing the pool of students still seeking placement.
+This coercion arguably benefits the co-op department by increasing the number of student job matches and reducing the pool of students still seeking placement.

-Now at face value more job matches sounds like it would also benefit students... _but_

-The reason this is just blatantly shitty for students is because outside of the environment that Carleton has facilitated, these employer normally have to give candidates more sufficient time to make decisions.
+Now at face value more job matches sounds like it would also benefit students, but the reason this is just blatantly shitty for students is because outside of the environment that Carleton is facilitating, these employer normally have to give candidates more sufficient time to make decisions.

 In the real world, you would be able to easily communicate with recruiters to request additional time or inform them of other pending offers.
 Plenty of my own internship (outside co-op) offers have allowed me much longer than 48 hours.
 Based on personal experience, 5 business days to a week feels reasonable to me.

 The choice to make the acceptance window only 48 hours is a choice that ultimately caters to employers over advocating to give student candidates sufficient time to make their decision.

-Alike to the "One Decline Policy", the short acceptance window is also designed to encourage students to apply only to positions they are genuinely interested in and willing to commit to.
-Reducing the likelihood of students applying indiscriminately, backing out, and wasting employer time and resources.

-There's also an argument that a uniform acceptance window creates a level playing field for all students.
-If some students were allowed more time to decide, it could create an unfair advantage, particularly for those who can afford to wait for multiple offers.
-Students who plan to decline offers are essentially denying the 2nd choice candidate from receiving their offer sooner.

 ## Rank / Match Systems